rachelrakov/Intro_to_Machine_Learning/sections/bag_of_words.md

 tf = tf_vectorizer.fit_transform(df['sentence'])
 ```

 `CountVectorizer` processes the text such that `tf` is a sparse matrix containing the count of words in each document.
+A matrix is a table of numbers, and a sparse matrix is a table where most of those numbers are 0. `tf` is mostly 0 because many words only appear in a handful of the many documents that make up our sample corpus.

 One document in the Brown corpus is the following sentence:
 >Mrs. Robert O. Spurdle is chairman of the committee , which includes Mrs. James A. Moody , Mrs. Frank C. Wilkinson , Mrs. Ethel Coles , Mrs. Harold G. Lacy , Mrs. Albert W. Terry , Mrs. Henry M. Chance , 2d , Mrs. Robert O. Spurdle , Jr. , Mrs. Harcourt N. Trimble , Jr. , Mrs. John A. Moller , Mrs. Robert Zeising , Mrs. William G. Kilhour , Mrs. Hughes Cauffman , Mrs. John L. Baringer and Mrs. Clyde Newman .

 Through the `CountVectorizer` command, the stop words, punctuation, and very low frequency words have been removed.
 This yeilds the words and their counts, which are listed and also visualized in a word cloud below.